panCtrlV/bigDataStat-book/chapter2.md

-# Chapter 2 Computing Infrustructures for Big Data Statistics
+# Chapter 2 Computing Infrastructures for Big Data Statistics
 ---

 - Parallel computing on a multicore personal computer